daprela/wp-starter-plugin/README.md

 Webpack compiles all of the assets, provided that they are imported in the JS files.
 All assets not imported will not be part of the dependency graph and therefore Webpack will ignore them.
 The following commands are available:
-* `dev tasks`: runs Webpack in development mode.
+* `'dev' tasks`: Runs Webpack in development mode.
 JS and CSS are mapped.
 The assets are 'watched' and recompiled if they change.
-* `build tasks`: runs Webpack in production mode.
+* `'build' tasks`: Runs Webpack in production mode.
 All assets are optimized and minimized.

-## Developing Gutenberg blocks in your plugin